ChristianDevOpsProjects/movie-api-CI-CD/README.md

 🎬 Movie API – Docker + Kubernetes + CI/CD

-A simple FastAPI-based movie API designed to demonstrate containerization, Kubernetes deployment, auto-scaling, and CI/CD with GitHub Actions.
+A simple FastAPI-based movie API designed to show how to build and deploy a scalable service using Docker, Kubernetes, and GitHub Actions CI/CD.
-This project is beginner-friendly, but still shows production-ready practices.

-🗂 Project Structure
-movie-api/
-├── app/
-│   ├── main.py
-│   ├── requirements.txt
-│   └── Dockerfile
-├── k8s/
-│   ├── deployment.yaml
-│   ├── service.yaml
-│   └── hpa.yaml
-├── .github/
-│   └── workflows/
-│       └── ci-cd.yaml
-└── README.md
+It’s beginner-friendly but still demonstrates production-ready skills like containerization, auto-scaling, and automated deployment.

 ⚡ Features